FunkyE9th/Test/docs/mesh.md

      ![SubscribeRename](../images/mesh/SubscribeRename.png)

    - BL653 node is now fully configured and is shown below.
 Next click "ADD NODE" and repeat above steps to provision and configure the other 2 nodes.

      ![BL653SetupComplete](../images/mesh/BL653SetupComplete.png)

-   - Repeat above for the 2 other nodes

    - After provisioning all 3 nodes, navigate to the home screen of nRF Mesh and select "Groups" and then click "Building 1".
 NOTE: nRF Mesh app must be connected to one of the nodes.